walterhiggins/WMPJS/README.md

  * back()
  * turn()

 ...
 Each of these methods takes a single optional parameter `numBlocks` - the number of blocks to move in the given direction.
 If no parameter is given, the default is 1.

-to change direction use the `turn()` method which also takes a single optional parameter (numTurns) - the number of 90 degree turns to make.
+To change direction use the `turn()` method which also takes a single optional parameter (numTurns) - the number of 90 degree turns to make.
 Turns are always clock-wise.
 If the drone is facing north, then drone.turn() will make the turn face east.
 If the drone is facing east then drone.turn(2) will make the drone turn twice so that it is facing west.

 ### Drone Positional Info